googleapis/google-cloud-cpp/google/cloud/telcoautomation/README.md

 # Telco Automation API C++ Client Library

 This directory contains an idiomatic C++ client library for the [Telco Automation API][cloud-service-docs].
-APIs to automate 5G deployment and management of cloud infrastructure and network functions.
+Use this API to automate 5G deployment and management of cloud infrastructure and network functions.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).